ManjuLanjewar/vsd-hdp/README.md

   ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/e8b30f3e-1550-4cc7-abcf-246689bdffc7)

    2.SKY130RTLD1SK2 - Labs using iVerilog and gtkwaveg
    - In this enviornment setup is done for running lab.
-First tool flow setup and then file setup for running the labs
-            i.
-Clone the below repo as it contains library files and verilog files.
+First tool flow setup and then file setup for running the labs i)Clone the below repo as it contains library files and verilog files.
   Library files contains verilog model and SKY130 standard cell library which will be used for synthesis. verilog_model contains all standard cell verilog models of standard cells which are present in library files.
   Verilog_files contains source file and its corresponding testbench files.

    <pre>$ git clone https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git</pre>

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/c08e0b6b-6ccf-4aa6-9f3e-eb3ddbd9d130)

-      - Design files which are present in verilog_file folder will be loaded in iverilog.
+ii)Design files which are present in verilog_file folder will be loaded in iverilog.
 After loading design file, iverilog create output file              (a.out)
 <pre>$ iverilog good_mux.v tb_good_mux.v</pre>

-      - Execute the a.out file to generate the VCD info as a .vcd file(output of Simulator):
+iii)Execute the a.out file to generate the VCD info as a .vcd file(output of Simulator):

 <pre>$ ./a.out</pre>

-      -.vcd file is loaded in gtkwave simulator
+iv).vcd file is loaded in gtkwave simulator

 <pre>$ gtkwave tb_good_mux.vcd</pre>

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/8bcee619-6741-4493-9a84-20f1d0a8e56e)